|MORRIS TOWNSHIP POLICE ADMINISTRATOR'S ASSOCIATION

 (b) Failure to present the grievance for settlement within the fifteen (15) calendar days provided shall result in the aggrieved employee being barred from further pursuing the matter, and the matter shall be deemed withdrawn.
 The procedure hereby established, unless by mutual consent changed or waived in part or entirety, shall be as follows:

-Step 1: The appropriate Association representative (an association representative shall be a member of the Association), the aggrieved employee, and the Chief of Police of the Department or his representative may reach a settlement of the dispute; if they fail to reach an agreement within ten (10) days of the receipt of the grievance, the aggrieved employee shall furnish a written statement of the grievance to the Chief of Police on a form provided by the Township for automatic referral to Step 2.
+Step 1: The appropriate Association representative (an association representative shall be a member of the Association) or designee, the aggrieved employee, and the Chief of Police of the Department or his representative may attend the presentation of a grievance and may reach a settlement of the dispute; no attorneys shall be present until step 4.
+If they fail to reach an agreement within ten (10) days of the receipt of the grievance, the aggrieved employee shall furnish a written statement of the grievance to the Chief of Police on a form provided by the Township for automatic referral to Step 2.

 Section 4: Powers of the Arbitrator.

 Step 2: A member or members of the Grievance Committee designated by the Association and the Police Committee and the Township Administrator shall attempt to settle the dispute within twenty (20) days of the receipt of the grievance or the dispute will automatically be referred to Step 3.